 Have you ever had a saint crush?
 I’ve had several since joining the Catholic Church.
 Saint Marie of the Incarnation is my latest saint crush.
 This woman grew up in France in the 1600s and came to Canada as a missionary.
 Also known as Mere Marie de l’Incarnation, she was a mystic who had a deep and extraordinary relationship with Jesus.
-I thoroughly enjoyed reading about her as I researched my Canadian Saints Kids Activity Book, which will be available SOON!
+I thoroughly enjoyed reading about her as I researched my Canadian Saints Kids Activity Book.

 Marie’s Early Life